 Ecobee Room Sensor

-You'll need an ecobee4 and ecobee3 lite thermostat to use these, but the result is a much more intelligent way to heat your home.
+You'll need an Ecobee Smart Thermostat, Ecobee4 or Ecobee3 Lite to use these, but the result is a much more intelligent way to heat your home.
 The sensors measure the temperature of individual rooms as well as where people are - so it can heat the home more efficiently.

 Monoprice Z-Wave sensor

-This one does it all: temperature, humidity, motion and light.
+This one does it all: temperature, humidity, motion, and light.
 When the temperature changes by a specified amount, you'll get sent an alert - same with humidity.
 It's Z-Wave Plus, so you can use it as part of a Samsung SmartThings setup.
-Speaking of which, also consider Samsung's Multipurpose Sensor, which we mentioned earlier.
+Speaking of which, also consider Samsung's Multipurpose Sensor for temperature, which we mentioned earlier.

 The second-gen Eve Room comes with a redesigned aluminum body and a high-contrast 1.54-inch E Ink display, which will tell you the temperature, humidity and air quality.